Career and Internship Expos

 The CCD has recurring events every semester to help you in your career development.
 To stay up to date on all of our event information and to RSVP, make sure to check 12twenty!
 Here are a few CCD favorites, that happen every school year or each semester:

 Which fork should be used for your first course?
 How should you introduce yourself?

 Second interviews are routinely conducted over a meal.
 Join Diane Gottsman from the Protocol School of Texas to learn about improving your professional image and marketability during this crucial part of the recruiting process.
 Topics include dining etiquette, managing introductions, and basic conversation skills.
 Students consistently leave saying "I didn't know I didn't know!"
-Business Etiquette Lunch happens every October and costs $10 to attend.
+Business Etiquette Lunch happens every October.
 Registration opens in Handshake in the fall semester.

 Fall Picnic happens at the beginning of the school year at the end of August.